webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 :   This scope will crawl all pages on the domain and any subdomains found.
 If `example.com` is set as the _Crawl Start URL_, both pages on `example.com` and `subdomain.example.com` will be crawled.

 `Custom Page Prefix`
-:   This scope will crawl the _Crawl Start URL_ and then include only those pages that begin with the URLs listed in _URL Prefixes in Scope_.
-By default, _URL Prefixes in Scope_ will be prefilled with the prefix of the _Crawl Start URL_ to the last `/`.
-For example, if `https://example.com/path/page` is set as the _Crawl Start URL_, `https://example.com/path/` will be automatically added to `URL Prefixes in Scope`.
-This prefix can then be removed or modified as needed.
+:   This scope will crawl the _Crawl Start URL_ and then include only those pages that begin with the URLs listed in [_URL Prefixes in Scope_](#url-prefixes-in-scope).

 ### Page URL(s)